CaH4o/Integrify-Finland-BoF-budget-control-app/README.md

 ## Demo

-Be creative with your won style!
+Be creative with your style!

 ![demo1](https://github.com/Integrify-Finland/bof-budget-control-app/blob/main/Screenshot%202022-10-10%20at%2017.26.52.png)
 ---